BGYO: The Light Era

 In December 2021, BGYO appeared and performed on their first international award show through the 2021 Asian Academy Creative Awards, of which, they are also a finalist for the "Best Theme Song" category for "He's Into Her".
 On December 3, the group plunge into their first international concert, "1MX Dubai 2021 (Filipino Music Festival)", along with various artists in Dubai World Trade Centre, United Arab Emirates.

-In February 2022, "ONE DREAM: The BINI and BGYO Concert Version 2022" have been re-broadcast via KTX.
+In February 2022, "ONE DREAM: The Bini and BGYO Concert Version 2022" have been re-broadcast.
 On February 27, the group performed in the grand finals of "Uplive World Stage".
 On March 19, BGYO appeared on "Saludo Excellence Awards 2021".
 On March 22, the group took part on "Star Magic's 'Beyond the Stars' Trade Event".
 On March 25, the release of the group's first original soundtrack for 2022, Mahal Na Kita, took place.
-On April 1, the group's first collaboration single with their sister group BINI, Up!, was released.
+On April 1, the group's first collaboration single with their sister group Bini, Up!, was released.
 On April 9–10, BGYO experienced their first Araneta Coliseum performances via "2022 PPOPCON: The Ultimate P-pop Fan Gathering".
 On April 10, BGYO appeared on the "ABS-CBN and PACE Media Congress Digital Caravan".
 On April 22, Best Time was released.
 On May 1, they participated on Xiaomi Fan Festival 2022.
 On May 2, the group participated on Simply K-Pop Con-Tour as a guest.
-On May 25, they performed on the "4th Herons Heroes Awards - University of Makati" and "A Light of Hope Virtual Concert: for the Youth, their Moms and Educators".
+On May 25, they performed at the "4th Herons Heroes Awards - University of Makati" and "A Light of Hope Virtual Concert: for the Youth, their Moms and Educators".
 On May 28, they took part on the "Tarlac 149th Founding Anniversary".
 On June 5, they performed on the PBA 47th Season - Opening.
 On June 6, they are recognized as the "Best International Artist" on the Korean star voting web application Dong-A.com's "Idolpick (아이돌픽)" for seven consecutive weeks and hailed as the "Best Idol for the month of June" which gave them the opportunity to appear on several digital billboards in Seoul, South Korea.
 On June 14, Netflix Philippines premiered their first variety show, "Alas Netflix" featuring BGYO on its first 3 episodes.